Eastbourne Town F.C.: Supporters

-First reference of the Eastbourne Supporters Club goes back to September 1930 when the club reported growing membership numbers.
-The club was formed to encourage its supporters to visit games at home buy introducing season tickets and arranging transport to away games.
-By September 1937 membership was noted at 148 members and slowly growing.
-By June 1951 the membership was totalled at 949 members.
+The first reference of the Eastbourne Supporters Club goes back to September 1930 when the club reported growing membership numbers.
+The club was formed to encourage its supporters to visit games at home by introducing season tickets and arranging transport to away games.
+By September 1937, membership was noted at 148 members and slowly growing.
+By June 1951 the membership totalled 949 members.
 Numbers dropped in the 1970s.

-In the present day Eastbourne Town's support now includes two main supporters groups Pier Pressure and the Beachy Head Ultras.
-Started in 2015, the groups follow the European ultras tradition and were formed by local fans disengaged with modern professional football.
-The club's supporters groups have regularly backed anti-discrimination and anti-homophobia initiatives, amongst many other initiatives within the community.
-Pier Pressure have strong links with the Whitehawk Ultra's and both groups regularly visit each other's games.
-There has also been similar links with the supporters of Dulwich Hamlet and Clapton Community.
+In the present day Eastbourne Town's support now includes two main supporter groups, Pier Pressure and the Beachy Head Ultras.
+Starting in 2015, the groups follow the European ultras tradition and were formed by local fans disengaged with modern professional football.
+The club's supporter groups have regularly backed anti-discrimination and anti-homophobia initiatives, amongst many other initiatives within the community.
+Pier Pressure have strong links with the Whitehawk Ultras, and both groups regularly visit each other's games.
+There have also been similar links with the supporters of Dulwich Hamlet and Clapton Community.

 Pier Pressure are often heard at both home and away games, often with drums, big flags and unique chanting.
 An occasional saxophone makes an appearance at certain games.
 A youth section was formed during the 2018–19 season, with kids from local schools, who make use of the free entry, join in.
 Bringing in their own drums and flags for support.

-The groups have gained attention for their graphic work for the club (programmes, merchandising and promotional posters) using an eclectic range of visuals relating to Eastbourne including Throbbing Gristle's 20 Jazz Funk Greats, co-author of the Communist Manifesto; Friedrich Engels (whose ashes were scattered in the town) and Aleister Crowley (who edited a Chess column for the local newspaper).
+The groups have gained attention for their graphic work for the club (programmes, merchandising and promotional posters) using an eclectic range of visuals relating to Eastbourne, including Throbbing Gristle's 20 Jazz Funk Greats, co-author of the Communist Manifesto, Friedrich Engels (whose ashes were scattered in the town) and Aleister Crowley (who edited a Chess column for the local newspaper).

 Eastbourne Town often has games where over 100 people attend.
-In March 2019 it was noted that Eastbourne Town, along with Peacehaven & Telscombe, were 8th in the top 13 Non-league Sussex clubs with the highest attendance.
-The average standing at 257.
+In March 2019 it was noted that Eastbourne Town, along with Peacehaven & Telscombe, was 8th in the top 13 non-league Sussex clubs with the highest attendance.
+The average is standing at 257.

 Rivals

 Eastbourne is one of very few towns to have three senior teams.
-The highest ranked of these, Eastbourne Borough, who play in the National League South aren't considered as rivals since they compete at a considerably higher level.
-The other, Eastbourne United, play in the Southern Combination Premier League, who were in the same league with Eastbourne Town until promotion in 2024.
-Local team Hailsham Town, who are some 8 miles away in Hailsham were also local rivals.
-Until 2021 Langney Wanderers were another rival team until the club folded.
+The highest-ranked of these, Eastbourne Borough, who play in the Isthmian League Premier Division, aren't considered rivals since they compete at a higher level.
+The other, Eastbourne United, plays in the Southern Combination Premier League and was in the same league with Eastbourne Town until promotion in 2024.
+Langney Wanderers were another rival team until the club folded in 2021.
+Another local team, Hailsham Town, which is some 8 miles away in Hailsham, was also considered a rival when Eastbourne United and Eastbourne Borough, previously called Langney Sports before 2001, were both playing at different levels.